Irish lace

 Irish lace has always been an important part of the Irish needlework tradition.
 Both needlepoint and bobbin laces were made in Ireland before the middle of the eighteenth century, but never, apparently, on a commercial scale.
 It was promoted by Irish aristocrats such as Lady Arabella Denny, the famous philanthropist, who used social and political connections to support the new industry and promote the sale of Irish lace abroad.
 Lady Denny, working in connection with the Dublin Society, introduced lace-making into the Dublin workhouses, especially among the children there.
 It is thought that it was an early form of Crochet, imitating the appearance of Venetian Gros Point lace.

 History

-The lace making skill soon spread beyond Dublin to the poorest parts of the country, and proved a popular means for young women to help support their families.
+The skill of lacemaking soon spread beyond Dublin to the poorest parts of the country; it proved a popular means for young women to help support their families.
 Lace-making required little equipment beyond bobbins and fine cotton or linen thread, and a great deal of patience, so was suitable for remote parts of the country that had little industry and few employment options.

 The lace, worn by the wealthiest women across Europe, was made by some of the poorest women in Ireland.
-Lace was a luxury commodity, used to decorate elaborate wedding dresses, christening robes, and church vestments, but it also played a vital part in saving many families from starvation and destitution.
+Lace was a luxury commodity, used to decorate elaborate wedding dresses, christening robes, and church vestments; it played a vital part in saving many families from starvation and destitution.
 Irish lace reflects the social and political changes that took place between 1700 and the present.